 A thematic study of American texts covering at least three literary periods, including pre-1800 literature, and representing the racial, gender, and generic diversity of American literature.
-Prerequisite: ENGL 180 or ENGL 190.
+Prerequisite: ENGL 180 or ENGL 190 or ENGL 270 or sophomore standing.
 Every year.